maxkapur/maxkapur.github.io/_posts/2024-11-02-gwangju-again.markdown

-As we learned, throughout the 1980s, citizen journalists played a pivotal role in resisting media censorship and spreading the true narrative of 5/18 via informal publications; their efforts were arguably a key factor in the eventual success of the 1987 democracy movement.
+As we learned, throughout the 1980s, citizen journalists played a pivotal role in resisting media censorship and spreading the true narrative of 5/18 via informal publications; their contributions were arguably a key factor in the eventual success of the 1987 democracy movement.
 I was encouraged to hear from a panel of CNU student journalists about their efforts to document important issues in the community and carry forward CNU’s tradition of advocacy through journalism.

-I also reflected on the important role that art plays in shaping and sustaining the collective narratives that energize a democratic society.
-Today is another special moment in Gwangju’s history as the city celebrates Han Kang’s receipt of the Nobel Prize in Literature.
+Our discussions during the seminar also reminded me of the important role that art plays in shaping the collective narratives that energize and sustain a democratic society.
+Today is another special moment in Gwangju’s history as the city celebrates the author Han Kang’s receipt of the Nobel Prize in Literature.
 Han Kang was born in Gwangju, and one of her novels, *Human Acts* (소년이 온다), memorializes the 5/18 independence movement.
 I have to add this book to the stack, as I have only read *The Vegetarian* (채식주의자), and only in translation.
-We also saw, at the [Gwangju Museum of Art]( https://artmuse.gwangju.go.kr/ ), a pair of paintings by a student activist who is now a senior citizen who began to paint in his retirement so that he could preserve his memory of the movement.
+Our group also viewed, at the [Gwangju Museum of Art]( https://artmuse.gwangju.go.kr/ ), a pair of paintings by a then student activist, now senior citizen who began in retirement to paint scenes from the the 5/18 movement to preserve his memory and perspective.
 (Unfortunately, I can’t find this artist’s name on the website.)
 Such images create a relationship between the viewer and the events of 5/18 that rings “true” in a way that journalistic accounts cannot.

-As for me, participating in this seminar meant that I got to return to the exact institution where I did [CLS in 2016]( {% post_url 2016-03-12-cls-korea %} )—my first visit to Korea—with the added perspective of eight more years of Korean study and four years of living in the country.
+As for me: Participating in this seminar meant that I got to return to the exact institution where I did [CLS in 2016]( {% post_url 2016-03-12-cls-korea %} )—my first visit to Korea—with the added perspective of eight more years of Korean study and four years of living in the country.
 It was a delight to show the